 - Focus resources and efforts on connecting residents to new job creation and income-generation activities in ways that promote self-reliance and create an agile workforce.

-- Invest in Minneapolis youth through high-quality employment programs that expose teens and youth to work, education, entrepreneurship, and career pathways.
+- Invest in Minneapolis youth through high-quality paid employment programs that expose teens and youth to work, education, entrepreneurship, and career pathways.